QuentinRa/blog.quentinra.dev/tools-and-frameworks/vcs/ci/gitlab.md

     ref: 'main'
 ```

-Once loaded, you can override jobs and variable from the template.
+Once loaded, you can override jobs and variables from the template.
 </div><div>

 Assuming the template has a variable `VAR_NAME`, declaring a variable with the same name in the including file will override its value.